vahidAK/SNVoter/README.md

 required arguments:
   --input INPUT, -i INPUT
                         The path to the input vcf file.
-  --status MOD_STATUS, -s STATUS
+  --mode_status MODE_STATUS, -ms MODE_STATUS
                         0 or 1.
 The status of the SNV in the input vcf.
 If the SNVs are tru positive then select 1 if they are false select 0.
   --bam BAM, -b BAM     The path to the alignment bam file --reference REFERENCE, -r REFERENCE
                         The path to the reference file.
 File must be indexed